-MCD Global Health is part of a consortium, led by JSI, that was awarded the U.S. President's Malaria Initiative (PMI) Malaria Reduction Activity, funded by USAID — MCD's first project in Uganda.
+MCD Global Health is part of a consortium, led by JSI, that was awarded the U.S. President's Malaria Initiative (PMI) Malaria Reduction Activity in Uganda, funded by USAID — MCD's first project in Uganda.

 MCD is contributing its experience in diagnostics, case management, strengthening data use for decision making, enhancing integrated community case management, and mentoring private sector facilities, among others.